techieBrandon/dockerfiles/svn/README.md

 # Dockerfile for Apache Subversion#

+### Note: This Dockerfile is added to WSO2 Dockerfiles repository as there is no official docker image for SVN.

 The Dockerfile defines the resources and instructions to build the Docker image for Apache SVN.

 ## Try it out